ozaib22/IMSPROJECT/README.md

 This project will create an inventory management system, that will allow the end user to engage with the system to recieve the following outcomes.

 ```
-- Enable the user to add a customer to the inventory management system
+- Enable the user to add a customer to the inventory management system.
-- Enable the user to view all customers in inventory management the system
+- Enable the user to view all customers in inventory management the system.
-- Enable the user to update a customer in the inventory management system
+- Enable the user to update a customer in the inventory management system.
 - Enable the user to delete a customer in the inventory management system.
-- Enable the user to add an item to the inventory management system
+- Enable the user to add an item to the inventory management system.
-- Enable the user to view all items in inventory management the system
+- Enable the user to view all items in inventory management the system.
-- Enable the user to update an item in the inventory management system
+- Enable the user to update an item in the inventory management system.
-- Enable the user to delete an item in the inventory management system
+- Enable the user to delete an item in the inventory management system.
 - Enable the user to create an order in the inventory management system.
 - Enable the user to view all orders in the inventory management system.
 - Enable the user to delete an order in the inventory management system
 - Enable the user to add an item to an order.
 - Enable the user to calculate a cost for an order.
-- Enable the user to delete an item in an order
+- Enable the user to delete an item in an order.
 ```

 A Command Line Interface (CLI) withinn JAVA will react with a MySQL Database using a CRUD functionality to: